Granular: Granular Stochastic Space-time: The Nature of Time: Time

 But the above is for only one space dimension.
 If we consider three space dimensions, then whenever an angle migration is due to occur, three migrations must happen (one for each angle axis).
-They can't happen at the same time as the rotation group is non-commutative.
-So the angle rotations take 3Þ to occur.
-So in the above equation we must replace Þ with 3Þ, giving,
+They can't happen at the same time as the rotation group is non-commutative.So in the above equation we must replace the above with,